 The 2018 Native Prairie Restoration/Reclamation Workshop will be held on February 7 and 8, 2018 at the Saskatoon Inn and Conference Centre in Saskatoon, SK.

-The conference will include a plenary sessions, break-out sessions, case studies, trade show, poster session and a silent auction with proceeds going towards PCAP education programs.
+The conference will include plenary and break-out sessions, case studies, a trade show and poster session, and a silent auction with proceeds going towards PCAP education programs.

 The theme is Look to the Future, Learn from the Past with presentations on:

 NPRRW 2018 features a dedicated poster session at specific times throughout the workshop.
-Please refer to Call for Abstracts above and if you have questions, contact firstname.lastname@example.org.
+If you have questions, contact email@example.com.
 2018 NPRRW Poster Session Guidelines.

-NPRRW 2018 will also feature a tradeshow!
-This is the perfect opportunity to show case your business/organization with an audience of restoration/reclamation experts, consulting companies, government organizations, NGO's, prairie conservationists, academic representatives, etc. There are dedicated tradeshow times throughout the workshop.
+NPRRW 2018 is the perfect opportunity to show case your business/organization with an audience of restoration/reclamation experts, consulting companies, government organizations, NGO's, prairie conservationists, academic representatives, etc. There are dedicated tradeshow times throughout the workshop.
 Application deadline is January 15, 2018 and payment deadline is January 31, 2018.

 We will be awarding two special native prairie awards during the evening banquet.